MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Let's implement this solution!

 The `TimelineViewController` will be the main view controller in **Makestagram**.
-When a user opens the App, the timeline will be displayed first.
+When a user opens the app, the timeline will be displayed first.

 That means we can use the `TimelineViewController` as the delegate for the `UITabBarViewController`.